 Gastroesophageal Reflux Disease (GERD)

-GERD, gastroesophageal reflux disease or simply reflux, is a common condition that affects from 5% to 7% of the population.
+GERD, gastroesophageal reflux disease or simply reflux, is a common condition that affects up to 20% of the population.
 The most common reflux symptom is chronic heartburn, but it's not the only symptom.

 Other symptoms of GERD include:

 - Sour taste in the mouth (due to regurgitatin)

 - Inflammation of the gums

 - Erosion of tooth enamel (the surface of the teeth)